Tzjakal/FugueState/README.md

 <img width="50%" src="Screenshots/Dungeon.png">

 >You wake up with no memory of who you are, where you are ,and why.
 Your mind is a mess and terrible noises haunt you.
-Escape and find out what happened. ''Fugue State'' is a first person 3D mystery,puzzle game with a dark atmosphere.
+Escape and find out what happened. ''Fugue State'' is a first person 3D mystery, puzzle game with a dark atmosphere.

 <b>Explore different rooms and areas:</b>
 <p> <img width="49%" src="Screenshots/alchemy.png"> <img width="49%" height = "292" src="Screenshots/Dinning.PNG"  </p>